 - Abbey National only refunded for the ‘Plevin only’ part of your PPI also known as a ‘tipping point offer’.

 There are many ways of referring to Abbey National payment protection insurance (PPI), these include credit insurance, credit protection or loan repayment insurance.
 The purpose of PPI was to help a borrower make their repayments to Abbey National if they couldn’t due to an unforeseen event, such as sickness, injury or redundancy.

 PPI is often confused with income protection insurance.
 They are two completely different products.
 PPI provides short-term cover and is provided alongside loan and credit products.
 Any pay-outs under PPI go straight to the loan provider instead of the policyholder.

 Income protection insurance is designed to cover 70% of the policyholder’s income if they can’t work due to accident or sickness.
 This is long-term protection and can cover a person until they retire if they are too ill or injured to work.

 Many PPI policies sold by Abbey National were added on to a loan, credit/store card, mortgage or an overdraft.

 The duration of Abbey National PPI usually covers a period of 12 months allowing the borrower time to seek employment or return to work, if appropriate.

 What could you claim from Abbey National?

 If your claim against Abbey National is upheld, you may receive a full refund of PPI paid to Abbey National, including any interest charged on the PPI.
-Statutory interest of 8% per year would also be payable on the premiums and any interest charged.
+Statutory interest of up to 8% per year may also be payable on the premiums and any interest charged.